sebastienrousseau/generator-avionic/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.

-3. **Isolate the problem** &mdash; ideally create a [reduced test case](http://css-tricks.com/6263-reduced-test-cases/) and a live example.
+3. **Isolate the problem** &mdash; ideally create a reduced test case -  a demo/example you create which reproduces the problem.

-A good bug report shouldn't leave others needing to chase you up for more information.
-Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.

 Example:

-> Short and descriptive example bug report title
+> **Short and descriptive example bug report title**
 >
 > A summary of the issue and server version / OS / browser environment in which
 > it occurs.
 If suitable, include the steps required to reproduce the bug.